 8.3.
-Analysis of Mission Effectiveness
+Re-Analysis of Mission Effectiveness

-In the course of doing the FSA, you will have to revisit the scenario analyses you did in the FNA to analyze new solutions that you are considering.
-If you have adopted an agile modeling process as we recommend in Section 7.2, you should be able to accommodate new systems, forces, or CONOPS and evaluate them using the measures you developed for the FAA.
+Should you revisit the scenario analyses you did in the needs assessment to analyze the types of solutions that you are considering?
+That depends on what you have uncovered.
+If the needs and solution types are obvious, then such an exercise may be unnecessary, or better left to the solutions communities.

+But, if you have adopted an agile modeling process as we recommend in Section 7.2, you should be able to accommodate new systems, forces, or CONOPS and evaluate them using the measures you developed for the study definition.
+And why not?
+You have your team together, you've been through the process to assess needs, and you've uncovered what's out there.
+When would be a better time to do this?

 One issue is that you will probably be looking at options whose performance is not well understood, since they probably do not exist yet.
 In these cases, you should develop bounds on what these (typically nonexistent) systems could do and analyze the extremes to discover where they would compete favorably.
-Also, these options may require CONOPS that are radically different than those you assessed in the FNA, and tasks that are radically different than those you developed in the FAA.
+Also, these options may require CONOPS that are radically different than those you assessed in the needs assessment, and tasks that are radically different than those you developed in the study definition.
 These are probably the most interesting alternatives, and there is no reason to reject them because they do not fit within existing task structures.

-Evaluating alternative CONOPS will require you to go back to what you did in the FNA, when you evaluated doctrinal CONOPS.
-You will have to develop a relevant operational depiction as discussed in Section 7.1, and evaluate it using the analytical approach you set up for the FNA.
+Evaluating alternative CONOPS will require you to go back to what you did in the needs assessment, when you evaluated doctrinal CONOPS.
+You will have to develop a relevant operational depiction as discussed in Section 7.1, and evaluate it using the analytical approach you set up for the needs assessment.
 If the proposed CONOPS is so different that your existing analytical approach can't represent it, you will have to either augment your analytical approach or recommend the CONOPS for experimentation.
-Otherwise, you are just revisiting the FNA with a modified CONOPS.
+Otherwise, you are just revisiting the needs assessment with a modified CONOPS.